 Mallard – native to most countries in the Northern Hemisphere, Mallards are thought to be the “father” of all domesticated ducks except for Muscovy.
 Mallards are small, making them capable of flight.
-If you decide to keep them, it is best to have a covered run so they won’t fly away.
+They don’t tolerate confinement very well, so if you keep Mallards you risk them flying away and not returning unless you can provide a nice large covered enclosure.
 They lay a beautiful greenish egg, are highly energetic and talkative.
 They have one of the lowest egg laying rates of the domesticated breeds, laying just a couple eggs per week.
 Wild Mallards are widely hunted and removing birds from the wild to raise in captivity is a big no no with US Fish & Wildlife.
 Keeping Mallards, you need to mark them to show you have not “duck-napped” them.
 Metzer Farm, one of the biggest duck breeders in the country, removes the back toe as soon as they hatch to permanently mark that duck as domestically bred.
 Male ducks have a glossy green head with a white ring around their neck and grey on their wings and belly, while the females are mainly brown-speckled with a blue band on their wing called speculum feathers.
 Most people that keep Mallards do so for purely decorative reasons, or for training hunting dogs.

 Muscovy – A really interesting bird native to the southern hemisphere – commonly referred to as a duck, but in fact it is a different species than the Mallard duck relatives.
 Their meat is leaner than duck meat with a plump breast like a turkey.
 They nest like ducks do, but like to roost at night like chickens.
 They are shaped like a duck, and are able to mate with a duck, but the offspring will be sterile and are often referred to as a mule duck.
 They do not quack; the male has a low breathy call, and the hen a quiet coo which makes them perfect for backyard farmers with close neighbors.
 The male has large red fleshy growths around his eyes called caruncles.
 Most domesticated Muscovys are dark brown or black mixed with white.

 Cayuga – The only duck breed developed in the United States, Cayugas originated near Cayuga Lake in New York.
-They are a heavy breed that is slow growing.
+They are a medium heavy breed that is slow growing.
 Cayugas have gorgeous black iridescent feathers that can look green in certain light, black bills and black feet (laying females and older birds sometimes have a bit of orange in their feet).
 They are usually raised for exhibition or eggs and their calm disposition make them a great choice for backyard flocks.
-Hens generally lay 3-4 eggs per week and have a charcoal or gray/black colored shell.
+Hens generally lay 3-4 eggs per week and have a charcoal or gray/black colored shell early in the laying season.
+Mid-late season eggs & eggs from older birds are usually very light gray.
 Cayugas are listed as threatened status by the Livestock Conservatory.

 Buff Orpington – Buffs originated in the Orpington area of Kent, England in the early 1900s (by William Cook, the same man that gave us the popular Buff Orpington chicken).
 A medium size duck, originally bred as an egg laying breed, you can expect an average of 3-5 white to light brown eggs per week.
-They have lovely fawn buff feathers with a brownish orange bill.
+They have lovely fawn buff feathers with a brownish orange bill and a sweet personality.
 Buff Orpingtons are listed as threatened.

 Rouen – A wonderful multi purpose duck.
 A large bird who will lay 3-5 bluish tinted eggs per week.
 Rouens are a popular alternative to Mallards because they are nearly identical, but larger so most are too heavy to fly away.
 The males have a glossy green head with white neck ring and a grey body, the females brown speckled with blue speculum feathers.
 Their calm disposition also makes them wonderful pets or additions to your backyard farm.